mmomtchev/pamphlets/README.md

 * Second, I hope that these will serve my ultimate goal of winning against this sexually-motivated criminal conspiracy which is now backed by the French state;

 * Third, even if I am not born in France, I have been here through most of my adult life, and there are very good chances that I will stay here at least until my retirement - which means that I would like to contribute towards the common public good and to help to reform the Judicial system.

+Essays:
+* [On Terrorism](https://github.com/mmomtchev/pamphlets/blob/master/On_Terrorism.md) - As I currently maintain that the French Judiciary is a criminal judicial system - which is a statement usually associated with terrorism - as a very first step, I would like to express my views on terrorism